Why Humidity Levels Change During Weather Shifts

 Tracking humidity during changing weather conditions helps you understand what is normal for your home and what is not.
 Without consistent measurement, it is difficult to tell whether humidity changes are temporary or part of a larger issue.

 Start by using a reliable hygrometer and checking readings at different times of the day.
-Focus on:
+For the clearest pattern, write down the outdoor weather condition beside each reading, such as “before rain,” “during rain,” “after cold front,” or “clear and dry.”

 • Morning versus afternoon readings